JDrocks450/nio2so/README.md

 **Technical Write-Up** -
 Here is a document I update periodically about various systems in the game and interesting findings.
 It also contains documentation taken from the original creator.
 [Technical Analysis of The Sims Online: Pre-Alpha](/nio2so.TSOTCP.City/Documentation/Technical%20Analysis%20of%20The%20Sims%20Online.pdf)

+**TCRF Article**
+Much of the accomplishments through nio2so have been documented in this article, to preserve and understand this facinating version of the game.
+[See more on The Cutting Room Floor](https://tcrf.net/Proto:The_Sims_Online/TSO_Pre-Alpha)

 ## Summary
 nio2so (and niotso) are/were projects aimed to restore The Sims Online in its unaltered state by emulating the server the game interacted with back when the game was online.